-- 1. Current Issues and Trends Assignment: Students will research and discover at least 8 current theological, anthropological, historical and methodological themes that have a bearing on contemporary missions.
-(They must include at least one theme from each of the four categories mentioned in the previous sentence).
-They will write a 3 paragraph summary description of each of the 8 themes indicating what the theme is about and its importance in mission today.
-They will then choose four of these themes (one from each category) that they wish to study in greater depth and explain why they chose those particular themes.
+- Current Issues and Trends Assignment: Students will research and discover at least 8 current issues that have a bearing on contemporary missions.
+They will write a 3-paragraph summary description of each of the 8 themes indicating what the theme is about and its importance in mission today.
+They will then choose three of these themes that they wish to study in greater depth and explain why they chose those particular themes.
 The textbooks, journal articles and books from the library AND discussion with current International Workers can serve as sources for these themes.
 This project should be 10-12 pages long and should include a bibliography of sources used.
-This project is DUE on OCTOBER 5, 2018.
+This project is DUE on MONDAY, OCTOBER 5, 2020.
 Value is 15% of the final grade. - 2.
-Class Presentations: Each student will prepare a 15-20 minute presentation on each of the 4 topics selected in assignment 1.
+Class Presentations: Each student will prepare a 15-20 minute presentation on each of the 3 topics selected in assignment 1.
 They will share their presentation in class and will also lead a 10-15 minute discussion of the topic.
 Presentations will be evaluated on content, effectiveness of presentation (did they gain interest and participation), communication (how well did the presenter communicate-structure, methods of presentation, discussion questions, grammar,) Also, each student is to hand in a 4-5 page summary of their presentation including the key factors or points in the presentation, how this trend/issue is perceived by various people, his/her personal analysis on how of this trend/issue is or will influence or impact missions, a bibliography of sources.
-The presentations will be made and summary papers are DUE on the following dates: Theological issues OCTOBER 26-27; Anthropological issue OCTOBER 26-27; Historical issues NOVEMBER 23-24; Methodological issues NOVEMBER 23-24.
-Each in-class presentation is worth 15% of the final grade, and the accompanying summary paper 5%.
-The 4 presentations and papers together will count 80% of the final grade. - 3.
-Quizzes: There will be three quizzes during the course.
-Quiz #1 will be on Saturday, September 29th at the beginning of the last class session that day; Quiz #2 will be on Friday, October 26 at the beginning of the class; and the final quiz will be at the beginning of the first class on November 23.
-The quizzes will have a total value of 5% of the final grade.
-Quizzes will be based on reading assignments from the textbooks.
-(See course schedule.)
+The presentations will be made and summary papers are DUE on the following dates: ISSUE #1 - OCTOBER 16, 17; ISSUE #2 - OCTOBER 16, 17; Issue #3 - NOVEMBER 27, 28; Each in-class presentation is worth 15% of the final grade, and the accompanying summary paper 5%.
+The 3 presentations and papers together will count 60% of the final grade.